-Climbing plants, grapevines and espalier fruit have quite specific requirements as to where they grow, ie location and aspect.
-The following text describes the determining factors for successful façade greenings in Central Europe.
-Based on this information you can assess yourself the position and aspect of your garden, select the most suitable Climbing Plants or, if necessary, adjust some of these factors in order to let a preferred plant species thrive even in a less than optimal location.
+Climbing plants, roses, grapevines and espalier fruit have certain location requirements (that is, where they can grow).
+Learn here about the determining factors for successful façade greenings in Central Europe.
+Based on this information you can assess the position and aspect of your garden, select the most suitable climbing plants or, if necessary, adjust some of these factors so that a preferred plant species can gain a foothold and even thrive in a less than optimal location.

 Plants need light to develop flower buds.
-Just as importantly though, they need the heat radiated from the sun: full sun on a tiled wall creates a microclimate which will produce an abundance of flowers and fruit in your plants, the like you will not get in a freestanding position.
-At the same time, the wall stores this heat and emanates it during the evening hours, which further promotes the ripening of the fruit.
-In timber houses and houses with external heat insulation, this "oven" effect also exists, although to a significantly lesser degree.
+But equally so, they need the heat radiated from the sun: full sun on a brick wall allows a microclimate to develop which will produce an abundance of flowers and fruit, the like of which you will not get in a freestanding 'open' position.
+The wall stores the heat and radiates it during the evening hours, which further promotes the ripening of the fruit.
+On wooden houses and those with external insulation, this "oven" effect is also present, though to a considerably less degree

-Unfortunately, a lot of heat also increases the evaporation rate, hence the water use.
-Furthermore, some plant species become very susceptible to fungal attack under heat-stress.
+Unfortunately, a lot of heat also increases the evaporation rate and thus water consumption.
+Some plant species become very susceptible to fungal attack under heat stress.

 1. 8-12 hours: full sun exposure, full sun